BenEvenTsur/DevOpsChallenge/README.md

 # DevOps Challenge

 DevOps Challenge is an exercise designed to test DevOps skills using cloud services and IAC tools.
 The exercise goal is a deployment of a simple "Hello World" website on AWS.
-This project suggests a Terraform based solving.
+This project suggests a Terraform based solution.

 ```mermaid
 graph LR;